What do I need to know about requesting a hearing before an Administrative Law Judge (ALJ)

 • Return the forms requested in the Hearing Acknowledgement notice as soon as possible.
 For example, returning the forms we send you about the option of appearing at a hearing by telephone or online video as soon as possible allows us to schedule your hearing sooner.

-• You can waive the requirement that we send you a notice of hearing at least 75 days before the hearing date by completing the HA-510 Waiver of Timely Written Notice of Hearing and returning this form the hearing office handling your case.
+• You can waive the requirement that we send you a notice of hearing at least 75 days before the hearing date by completing the HA-510 Waiver of Timely Written Notice of Hearing and returning this form to the hearing office handling your case.

-Should I Get a Representative?
+Should I get a representative?

 When we schedule a hearing, it is very important that you attend the hearing.
 If for any reason you cannot attend, please contact the hearing office as soon as possible before the hearing and tell us why.
 We will also need you to tell us in writing why you cannot attend the hearing.